golemfactory/golem-js-preview-program/tasks/1-run-a-task/README.md

 ## Why

-Golem users executes tasks in a defined environment on a remote computer.
+Golem users execute tasks on remote computers.

-In this exercise, you will learn how to create a script that will utilize a specific image and how to run a task on a remote node.
+In this exercise, you will learn how to create a script that will run a task on a remote node and utilize a specific image.

 ## Task description